Importing Goods-Customs Clearance into UK

 For further information and to apply for a licence, please see the Import Licences page.

-If clearance is administered by Deltec International, a purchase order can raised to them and they will invoice the University.
+If clearance is administered by a preferred courier, a purchase order can raised to them and they will invoice the University.

-In other cases, the freight forwarder / customs broker or similar often requires immediate payment to release goods.
+In other cases, the delivery company may require immediate payment to release the goods.
 Paying import taxes and admin fees with a purchasing card is the preferred option to minimise delays.
 Be aware that if a company needs to be set up as a University supplier, it will likely take more time.

-The following documents should be forwarded: airway bill/bill of lading, C88 (official Customs evidence), delivery note, commercial invoice and any other relevant information.
+The following documents should be forwarded: airway bill/bill of lading, official Customs evidence, delivery note, commercial invoice and any other relevant information.